 - Administrative Medical Assistant 6-Month Program – Academic year = 600 hours, 600 total clock hours

-*Students enrolled in the Practical Nursing program will complete part of a second academic year.
-The financial aid these students receive during the second year will be prorated per federal guidelines based upon the number of clock hours in their second year.
+*Students enrolled in these programs will complete half of a second academic year.
+The financial aid these students receive during the second year will be prorated per federal guidelines based upon the number of clock hours in their second year or third payment period.

 Payment Periods and Disbursement Procedure for Clock-hour Certificate Students